 - taxes on interest income (unless from a partnership)

 We thus do not need to make use of private deferred contribution accounts such as the SRS to optimize our taxes.
-For example, in USA, there are taxes on capital gains and dividends, thus optimization with traditional IRA, Roth IRA, 529, 401k, HSA and Roth 401k accounts is a must.
+For example, in the USA, there are taxes on capital gains and dividends, thus optimization with traditional IRA, Roth IRA, 529, 401k, HSA and Roth 401k accounts is a must.
 Some of these accounts will lock your money till 59.5 years old.
-There is a whole discipline of Roth conversion ladders and contribution optimization that a wealth builder have to contend with.
+There is a whole discipline of Roth conversion ladders and contribution optimization that a wealth builder has to contend with.

 Overall, we are already paying very low taxes relative to the net worth.

-- if the lower income contributes to SRS, it will take up a large proportion of their annual income.
+- if the lower-income contributes to SRS, it will take up a large proportion of their annual income.
 It is a challenging way to save money and likely they won’t have that high of a tax burden as well

 - the high income can contribute to SRS, and enjoy the tax savings.
-However, in the grand scheme of things, the tax savings during withdrawal versus after tax withdrawal will be rather minute versus their net worth
+However, in the grand scheme of things, the tax savings during withdrawal versus after-tax withdrawal will be rather minute versus their net worth

 - the middle income would enjoy this the most, but a lot will depend on the rate of return of the SRS portfolio, and your current tax bracket.
 I haven’t done the math, but in the grand scheme of things, it might matter much less than we think